ogata-lab/eipl-docs/en/docs/model/train.md

 <!-- #################################################################################################### -->
 ----
 ## Learning Curves {#tensorboard}
-Check the training status of the model using TensorBoard.
-By specifying the log folder where the weights are stored in the argument `logdir`, you can see the learning curve in your browser as shown in the figure below.
-If there is a tendency toward over-learning in the early phase of training, it may be due to an anomaly in the training data or model, or the initial weights (seeds).
-Countermeasures include checking the normalization range of the training data, checking the model structure, and retraining with different seed values.
-For specific information on how to use TensorBoard, please refer to [here](https://www.tensorflow.org/tensorboard).
+You can check the training progress of the model using TensorBoard.
+By specifying the log folder where the weights are stored with the `logdir` argument, you can visualize the learning curve in your browser, as shown in the figure below.
+If there is a tendency for overfitting in the early stages of training, it may be due to anomalies in the training data or model, or in the initial weights (seeds).
+Countermeasures include checking the normalization range of the training data, reviewing the model structure, and retraining with different seed values.
+For specific instructions on how to use TensorBoard, please refer to the documentation linked [here] (https://www.tensorflow.org/tensorboard).

 ```bash